Our Products are Only Made of Pure, Organic Ingredients Sourced Directly From the Earth

 Palo santo is considered a spiritual essence and is highly regarded among shamanic healers.
 It is mostly found in Ecuador where it is extremely valuable and rare.
 In Ecuador, the trees are protected and there is a strict limit on how much can be harvested at one time.
 Indigenous people of South and Central America have used the Palo Santo trees for generations to cure and prevent many ailments.
 It can boost the immune system, may prevent infections in wounds and cuts, alleviates muscle pains, can reduce inflammation and has been used to treat rheumatism.
 It also has antiviral and antibacterial properties.
 It is beneficial in treating nervous disorders and regulates the nervous system.
 Try in our Vata Spritzer.

-The plant is native to Malaysia and India, where it is known as 'puchaput'.
-The word is derived from Hindustan word 'patch' meaning 'green' and 'ilai' meaning 'leaf.'
+A member of the mint family, patchouli is native to tropical regions of Southeast Asia and it is commonly referred to as pucha-pat.
 The chemical components of patchouli oil are b-patchoulene, a-guaiene, caryophyllene, a-patchoulene, seychellene, a-bulnesene, norpatchoulenol, patchouli alcohol and pogostol.
-Patchouli oil has a grounding and balancing effect on the emotions and banishes lethargy, while sharpening the wits, fighting depression and anxiety.
-It is also said to create an amorous atmosphere.
-On the skin, this oil is one of the most active and is a superb tissue regenerator, which helps to stimulate the growth of new skin cells.
-In wound healing, it not only promotes faster healing, but also helps to prevent scarring when the wound heals.
+Patchouli essential oil has a musky, earthy, slightly sweet and spicy aroma.
+It can be used to calm and soothe both vata and pitta doshas, as it has a grounding and balancing effect on the emotions and may help to ease anxiety.
+It is also useful in balancing kapha dosha as it reduces lethargy and awakens the mind.
+On the skin, patchouli can stimulate the growth of new skin cells and may assist in healing dermatitis, acne and dry skin.
+In wound healing, patchouli not only promotes faster healing, but also helps to prevent scarring.
 Try in our Clarify Serum.

 Pumpkin is a gourd-like squash scientifically named Cucurbita that is native to North America.
 Considered a fruit of the pumpkin plant, it ranges in size from about 9 pounds to up to 75 pounds, and is usually orange or yellow, though varying species also product dark green, white, red, and gray fruits.
 Pumpkin seed oil is rich in vitamin E, zinc, omega 3- and 6- fatty acids as well as antioxidants; therefore, it has tremendous benefits for the skin in terms of retaining moisture, fighting free radicals and maintaining a youthful appearance.
 The high amounts of zinc and vitamin E also improve skin tone, help wounds heal more rapidly, fight acne and help with skin renewal.
 Lastly, many of the minerals and vitamins have anti-aging effects as well.
 Research has found PSO can inhibit the enzyme known as 5-alpha reductase enzyme, which has been shown to slow and stop hair growth by producing DHT from testosterone.
 The essential fatty acids sink deeply into skin to provide long-lasting moisturization without greasiness.
 These acids also help balance oil, moisturizing dry skin and controlling oily skin.
 Try in our Pitta Serum, Kapha Serum and Clarify Serum.